Streaming output

 - Compare streaming models using Vercel’s AI playground.

-- Learn how to use Vercel’s AI SDK to stream Replicate models in JavaScript apps.
+- Learn how to use Vercel’s AI SDK to stream models on Replicate in JavaScript apps.